Last week, I went camping at Whitewater State Park as part of the Friends School of Minnesota’s summer camping program “Skipping Stones.”

-Skipping Stones summer trips are open to FSM middle school students and alumni who just graduated.
+Skipping Stones summer trips are open to FSMN middle school students and alumni who just graduated.
 Whitewater was my second camping trip of the summer.
-The week before, I had gone to Tettegouche State Park with another group of FSM 2011-12 students.
+The week before, I had gone to Tettegouche State Park with another group of FSMN 2011-12 students.

-On this trip, there were 13 kids and 3 trip leaders: Rebecca, one of the FSM humanities teachers; Shane, science teacher/middle school teaching assistant; and Julia, an FSM alumna (Class of 2008).
+On this trip, there were 13 kids and 3 trip leaders: Rebecca, one of the FSMN humanities teachers; Shane, science teacher/middle school teaching assistant; and Julia, an FSMN alumna (Class of 2008).

 It was a 5 day/4 night trip with lots of activities.
 We hiked, walked, swam, toured Mystery Caves, went tubing down the Root River, explored Lanesboro and had ice cream at a local shop, made smores and sat around the campfire while Shane and Annie (another fellow class of 2012 alumni) played the guitar and sang.
 The best times during the trip for me were those moments just sitting around the campfire and talking, laughing and singing.